 Despite all of this, I think Glossika only works for beginners if their target language is (at least) somewhat close to their native language.

 By the way, if you’re not a complete beginner, you can do the listening comprehension test.
 This helps Glossika determine at what level you should start your learning journey.

 What Does Glossika Cost?

 If you’re a language learner that doesn’t need any gamification gimmicks, you can learn a language faster.

 After all, you are concerned with what matters and not with needless extras that do not directly bring you results.

 Glossika doesn’t have much gamification and that’s quite refreshing, to be honest.

 Just as its learning system is simple and focused, so is its pricing.

-Often, the more and bells and whistles that are added to an app, the weaker it becomes.
+Often, the more bells and whistles added to an app, the weaker it becomes.

 Likewise, I hope they can resist the pressure to add more gamification to the app and continue to keep the app tailored primarily to serious language learners.